mattermost-community/mattermost-plugin-custom-attributes/README.md

 ## Development

-This plugin contains both a server and webapp portion portion.
+This plugin contains both a server and webapp portion.

 Use `make dist` to build distributions of the plugin that you can upload to a Mattermost server.
 Use `make check-style` to check the style.